 Your customers are shopping from many devices and places: a smartphone, laptop, tablet, mobile apps, or social media.
 You need to optimize your site for mobile traffic to be a better omnichannel seller.
 You need to have a site that offers:

 - One-step checkout

-The layout should be simple so that it can adjust to smaller screen sizes and forms (if any) should be easy to fill.
-Make browsing easy with quick swiping and retain as much customer information as possible so that they don’t have to spend too much time keying in details.
+The layout should be simple to adjust to smaller screen sizes, and forms (if any) should be easy to fill.
+Make browsing easy with quick swiping and retain as much customer information as possible, so they don’t have to spend too much time keying in details.

 Training Across All Service Channels

-Remember, omni-channel retail is about providing your customers with a seamless shopping experience, whether they are in-store or online.
-Each of these channels addresses customers concerns in a different way, so you need to tailor your customer service to support that.
+Remember, omnichannel retail is about providing customers with a seamless shopping experience, in-store or online.
+Each channel addresses customer concerns differently, so you need to tailor your customer service to support that.

-For better omni-channel service, merchants needs to be “omni-focused” on marketing, communications and customer service.
+For better omnichannel service, merchants need to be omni-focused on marketing, communications, and customer service.
 Contact center agents need to be tech-savvy and must respond in real-time.
-Brick and mortar associates need to know where to find things, where to direct customers, and how to connect with them to sell your brand.
+Brick-and-mortar associates need to know where to find things, where to direct customers, and how to connect with them to sell your brand.